 I’ve climbed mountains all around the world including Denali, Ama Dablam, and Mount Everest.
-I’ve skied in Norway, Iceland, and made the first descent of Gunnbjornfjeld’s North Face, the tallest mountain in Greenland.
-I’ve skied in the Alps and Canada including the Haute Route, the Wapta Traverse, the Bernese Oberland Traverse, the Otztal High Route, and grueling 10-day Bugaboos to Rogers Pass Traverse.
+I’ve skied in Norway, Iceland, and helped lead a successful expedition to ski the North Face of Gunnbjornfjeld, the tallest mountain in Greenland.
+I’ve skied in the Alps and throughout Canada, completing the famous Haute Route, the Wapta Traverse, the Bernese Oberland Traverse, the Otztal High Route, and grueling 10-day Bugaboos to Rogers Pass Traverse.
 Back in the states I’ve logged many ski descents of mountains such as the Grand Teton, summits of the Eastern Sierras including Mount Whitney, and the volcanoes of the Pacific Northwest including Mount Rainier, Mount Baker, Mount Hood, and Mount St. Helens.
 Back home in Colorado I have over 500 summits of the 13ers & 14ers.

 On the endurance front, I’ve completed the Elk Mountains Grand Traverse 15 times now, and in the summer months have discovered a love of ultra distance races.
 I’ve completed the San Juan Solstice 50 miler ten times, as well as the Leadville 100, Wasatch 100, and six Bear 100 milers.
 I have ten finishes at the Hardrock 100, seven of which were in the top ten.
 All told I’ve completed nearly 50 official ultra running races and I’ve never had a DNF.

-In 2016 I became the 15th person to complete the Nolan’s 14 course, in the relatively fast time of 55:39.
+In 2016 I became the 15th person to complete the Nolan’s 14 course, in 55:39.
 The near 100 mile course climbs 14 14,000 foot peaks and must be completed in under 60 hours.
 Other FKT courses I’ve completed are the Grand Canyon Rim-to-Rim-to-Rim (twice), the Zion Traverse, the Wonderland Trail around Mount Rainier, and a couple dozen laps on the Four Pass Loop outside of Aspen.

 the rest of the time...